 1. The continuing impact of Netflix and Amazon.
 And as of this writing, Netflix movie BirdBox has racked up 45 million views on the streaming service.
 Look for the duo to continue being cultural changers in 2019.

 2. Will B96 end its contemporary music format in 2019 after 37 years?
-With ratings at an all-time low, it could be curtains after a long run – but it may not be as easy as you think as competitors are seeking to block any move they can make by tweaking their station’s existing formats.
+With ratings at an all-time low, it could be curtains after a long run – but it may not easy to pull off as competitors are seeking to block any move a rival could make by tweaking their own existing formats.
 Another station we should keep our eye on?
 Struggling country music station Big 95.5

 3. What the Cubs new network would look like.
 The biggest discussion is the Cubs’ new regional sports channel, set to launch in 2020.
 What will it be named?
 And are they going to partner with Sinclair Broadcasting to launch it, as rumored?